BigPolarBear1/factorization/README.md

 To run: python3 polarbearalg_v14.py -keysize 14</br>

 Update: Fixed the jacobi symbols to use the full coefficient.
 Doesn't make sense there to use it mod m.
 Else it will just find pairs of roots mod m.
-Anyway.... now the final step is to get these two squares in the integers adjust so they become two squares congruent mod N. Like NFS does I guess.... give me the weekend to figure this out.
+Anyway.... now the final step is to get these two squares in the integers adjusted so they become two squares congruent mod N. Like NFS does I guess.... give me the weekend to figure this out.
 After that we're as good as done.
 I'll just need to refactor some things then to get to the final algorithm.